 Add the salt and pepper.

-When tender, place the squash and potatoes in the food processor and pulse to purée.
+When tender, place the squash and potatoes in the soup pot and stir to combine.

-Add the water and milk to the soup pot and continue cooking until the mixture starts to thicken.
+Add the milk and water to the soup pot and continue cooking until the mixture starts to thicken.

 Add the wine and continue cooking for a minute or two, stirring to mix, heating gently.